SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 ## Scripts in this workflow

-The R scripts documented here encompasses the full workflow process for a Protection Level assessment for sampled plant species, starting with data preparation, assessment, and finally, the production of summary statistics, which feeds into the graphs and tables displayed in the NBA website.
+The R scripts documented here encompasses the full workflow process for a protection level assessment for sampled plant species, starting with data preparation, assessment, and finally, the production of summary statistics, which feeds into the graphs and tables displayed in the NBA website.
 There are also some supporting scripts, containing reusable